 - v1.0 final of the No Bullshit Guide to Statistics will probably only be out in 2022.

-To receive preview chapters and beta releases of the stats book, sign up to this mailing list: https://confirmsubscription.com/h/t/A17516BF2FCB41B2
+To receive updates about the stats book, sign up to this mailing list: https://confirmsubscription.com/h/t/A17516BF2FCB41B2

 The overall game plan for the book is in place, but I need your help to make the book accessible to all readers.
 The main thing I’m not sure about is how to calibrate the book along the following three dimensions:

 - How much math and calculus prerequisites should I include?

 Most stats textbooks tell readers “you should know this stuff already,” but I don’t think that’s being fair to the readers: what if I don’t know this stuff, or I don’t remember.
 At the same time, we don’t want to do a full course on high school math and calculus, since this would require several hundred pages and leave less room for statistics.
 I have to strike a balance that ensures all readers will be “on board” with the math, but also not so much as spend all their energy on prerequisites, and have no mental energy left in them by the time they get to the important probability and statistics topics.

 - How much should I focus on theoretical understanding vs. practical skills?

 Theoretical understanding is important because it is the foundation for more advanced studies in statistics and machine learning.
 Understanding statistics also has a big practical component.
 I want readers to come away from the book with practical skills for data analysis, not just a bunch of theory.
 What is the right mix of the theoretical and the practical?
 How much of the book should be in traditional textbook form, and how much should be in tutorial form that shows how to do specific calculations and analyses.

 - How much code should there be in the book?

 Certain stats concepts and procedures can be easily illustrated using code examples instead of explaining them in words.
 Using code snippets based on